 Airblast cartridge filters can help to achieve efficiencies of up to 99.99%.
 Cleaning of the cartridge filter elements is achieved by pulsing compressed air through jet tubes mounted on the clean side of the filter element.
 The jet tubes are mounted above zinc coated venturis which increase the air volume injected into the filter element.
 The momentary reversal of air flow caused by the ‘Air Pulse’ creates an expansion of the filter element sufficient to break and dislodge the matrix of contaminant which has developed on the outer surface of the filter element.

 The main benefit of this system compared to conventional systems is that it relies on continuous feedback from a pressure gauge.
-Using a conventional pneumatically controlled fixed timer system not only increases compressed air requirements but also will have detrimental effects to the cartridges by exposing the filter element to the forceful pulses of air often unnecessarily (i.e. when the cartridges are clean).
-Our units can also be fitted with audio or visual alarm systems to warn the user if the unit is operating outside the machines design parameters.
+A conventional, pneumatically controlled fixed timer system not only increases compressed air requirements, but also has a detrimental effect on the cartridges.
+This is because it unnecessarily exposes the filter element to the forceful pulses of air.
+Our units can also be fitted with audio or visual alarm systems to warn the user if it is operating outside of its design parameters.

-If you are investing in dust extraction in order to protect your operator or yourself from the risks of dust, why do you then have to put up with the dust problems associated with emptying the bin into a skip?
-By equalising the pressure between the dirty side of the extractor and the collection bin we are able to drop a plastic bag into the bin.
-By sealing the bag with a tie-wrap prior to its disposal the operative is not exposed to the dust that he would normally if the bin was tipped directly into a skip.
+When investing in dust extraction to protect the operator, it is important also to consider the dust problems associated with emptying the bin into a skip.
+By equalising the pressure between the dirty side of the extractor and the collection bin, our system makes it possible to drop a plastic bag into the bin.
+By sealing the bag with a tie-wrap prior to its disposal, the operative is not exposed to the dust that he would if the bin was tipped directly into a skip.